chuyaowang/obsidian/Biology/Concepts/Cell Cycle.md

    - **Cytokinesis**: The division of the cytoplasm and other organelles to form two separate daughter cells.

 These phases ensure that the cell grows, replicates its DNA accurately, and divides properly into two daughter cells.

+Checkpoints have to be met to proceed to the next phase.

+### Cyclically activated cyclin-dependent protein kinases (Cdks)

+Controls cell cycle

+### M phase

+Prophase:
+- Condensation of choromosones
+- Centrosome

+Some phase here

+Metaphase

+Anaphase
+- Chromosomes are pulled apart.

+Telophase
+- Nucleus form for each copy of chromosomes.

+Cytokinesis

 ## Activities